tryingsomestuff/Weini/README.md

 # Weini chess engine
 ## WisEness Is Not Inside

+Project started : december 2016
+Language : C++11
+Compiles on both Linux (CMake, no dependency) and Windows (Visual Studio 17)

 *Weini* is the chess engine I develop just for fun and learn about chess programming.
-At lots of ideas are taken from _chessprogramming wiki_ and _talkchess_ forum.
+A lots of ideas are taken from _chessprogramming wiki_ and _talkchess_ forum.
 Many thanks to all the chess programming community for being so kind and interesseting.

 *Weini* is still under development and testing and not all the implemented features are validated.